-This turn-of-the-century home in North Augusta was designed by Harvard-educated architect Martha Louise Wall Andrews and built by her father, Budd Clay (B.C.)
+This turn-of-the-century home in North Augusta was designed by Martha Louise Wall Andrews, a graduate of Georgia Normal College, and built by her father, Budd Clay (B.C.)
 Wall, in 1902.
 B.C.
 Wall was a Civil War veteran and prominent businessman from Augusta, Georgia – just across the Savannah River – and relocated to the new Aiken County town at the behest of his friend, developer, and town founder, James U. Jackson.

 Together Jackson and Wall established North Augusta in the early 1900s, with Wall designing and building the streets along with the sewage and drainage system and even serving as mayor from 1909 through 1923.
 Jackson developed businesses such as the Hampton Terrace Hotel, which included an eighteen-hole golf course, riding stables, and a 1,500-acre game preserve.
 The Hampton Terrace Hotel boosted North Augusta as a desirable resort destination on par with nearby Aiken and Augusta.
 This house, called Sesame Lodge, was built as a guest house to serve overflow from the Hampton Terrace Hotel.
 The third floor of Sesame Lodge accommodated servants who traveled with the hotel’s guests.